gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 #### Review

-Dinis Neves (68130) The Implementation summary is nice and concise not wasting the readers time.
+**Author** : Dinis Neves (68130) 03/12/2025 11:11

+The Implementation summary is nice and concise not wasting the readers time.
 All information seems to be present.
 If there is something that is missing form the documentation and or from the summary I have missed it.
 Everything is correctly mentioned and no real issue was noticed by me.

 ### Class diagrams
 [Class Diagrams](US2%20Class%20Diagrams.md)